ahmetmetinarslan/profile-card-two/README.md

 -In this study, a simple and aesthetic profile card was created.<br>
 -In the study, the profile picture, title and social media accounts of the person are included.<br>
--In the study, html and css were used.
+-In the study, html and css were used.<br>